ERNI-Academy/net6-automation-testware/README.md

 [![Continous-Integration](https://github.com/ERNI-Academy/net6-automation-testware/actions/workflows/CI.yml/badge.svg)](https://github.com/ERNI-Academy/net6-automation-testware/actions/workflows/CI.yml)

 # About
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Testware is a flexible solution that implement the interaction with different automation engines.
-Providing a robust and scalable core that could be shared by different automation projects
+Testware is a flexible solution that implements the interaction with different automation engines.
+Providing a robust and scalable core that could be shared by different automation projects.

-By using this testware any automation project abstract the automation implementation.
-The automation project that uses the testware only need to focus on its business needs.
+By using this Testware solution any automation project can abstract the automation implementation, focusing only on its business needs.

 This solution comes from the need to standarize and reuse the common usage and extension of the different automation engines.

 With this action the maintenance decrease and the robustness increase.

 ## Built With
  - .net 6.0